 Recently I had the pleasure of sitting in on a question and answer session with this sports and business legend.
-One of the questions asked was about his biggest success and biggest failures were.
+One of the questions asked was about his biggest success and biggest failures.
 Amazingly, these ventures succeeded and failed for the same reasons, the understanding – or lack of understanding – of what the customers wanted.
-And, no matter how nice you are, or how nice the merchandise, you can’t very well deliver an amazing customer experience if you don’t understand your customers.
+And, no matter how nice you are or how nice the merchandise, you can’t very well deliver an amazing customer experience if you don’t understand your customers.

 Magic quickly learned that the success of any business, as he would prove in future ventures, was about understanding the customer.

-How well do you know your customers?
+How well do you understand your customers?
 What unpopular items or services, if any, are you trying to sell to your customers?
 What do your customers want that you currently aren’t selling?
 It’s all about understanding your customers, which is one of the key ingredients to delivering your highest level customer experience.

 (Copyright ©MMXIII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA